BEVDet: High-performance Multi-camera 3D Object Detection in Bird-Eye-View: Methodology

-\paragraph{BEV Encoder} The BEV encoder further encodes the feature in the BEV space.
-Though the structure of this module is similar to that of the image-view encoder with a backbone and a neck, it perceives some pivotal cues like depth, scale, orientation, and speed, which is difficult for predicting in image view.
+The BEV encoder further encodes the feature in the BEV space.
+Though the structure is similar to that of the image-view encoder with a backbone and a neck, it perceives some pivotal cues with high precision like scale, orientation, and velocity, as they are defined in the BEV space.
 We follow \cite{LSS} to utilize ResNet \cite{ResNet} with classical residual block to construct the backbone and combine the features with different resolutions by applying FPN-LSS.